gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

    ![rj45Andrj11](../assets/img/networkFundamental/RJ11-RJ45.jpg)

-   - RJ-45 is the standard connector for data networks that utilize copper cables to create ethernet network.
+   - **RJ-45** is the standard connector for data networks that utilize copper cables to **create ethernet network**.
 This connector has an eight-position and eight-conductor configuration(8P8C).
 It is going to be widely used in networking to connect computers, switches and routers together inside of a local area network.
 It can support high-speed data transfer.
 RJ-45 connectors are used with CAT cables.

 2. RG-X